-They're the ones who will pull the organisation forward later.
+They’re the ones who will pull the organization forward later.

 Brand values are not something that should collect dust on your marketing bookshelves – especially during a crisis.
 They should guide your daily problem-solving.
 Use them to inform every decision you make and turn them into meaningful value.

 I have always argued brands need to have a higher purpose, an iconic mission that ladders up from the product, from the brand.
 This is the time, more than ever, for brands to stand tall as beacons of hope for a better tomorrow.
 They must serve and create value for their employees, their immediate communities, and the world at large.
 Not as marketers or business leaders, but as human beings.

 While some brands seem to be missing in action, many are showing the way.
 “Coronavirus will launch a new era of responsible consumption,” Unilever CEO Alan Jope told CNBC this week.
 “We’re trying to make sure our brands meet the needs of society and make positive contributions back to communities or the environment.
 We’ll need to adjust our innovation programs, our marketing plans, and our brand portfolio to reflect the realities around us.”